buster92/webRTC-video-android/README.md

 # webRTC-video-android
-Simple Android app that streams and receives video using WebRTC
+Simple Android app example that streams and receives video/audio using WebRTC